Linearly Polarized Photon Fusion as a Precision Probe of the Tau Lepton Dipole Moments at Lepton Colliders: Theoretical Formalism

 Here, the structure of these coefficients follows systematic patterns determined by the photon polarizations.
 The dependence on the individual photon azimuthal angles, $\phi_{1,2}$, is tied exclusively to the linearly polarized TMD $h_1^\perp$, reflecting its directional nature; the unpolarized TMD $f$ is azimuthally symmetric, introducing no $\phi_i$ dependence~\cite{Pisano:2013cya}.

 This leads to a direct mapping between the initial polarization states and the final-state angular modulations in $\phi$.
 Specifically, configurations with one linearly polarized photon generate the $\cos(2\phi)$ and $\sin(2\phi)$ terms, while the $\cos(4\phi)$ modulation requires both photons to be linearly polarized\footnote{These characteristic azimuthal dependencies are analogous to those observed in transverse polarization phenomena of fermions~\cite{Wen:2023xxc, Wang:2024zns, Wen:2024cfu, Wen:2024nff, Cheng:2025cuv}.}.
-The azimuthally-independent part of the cross section receives contributions from both unpolarized-unpolarized and polarized-polarized initial states.
+The azimuthally-independent part of the cross section receives contributions from initial states where both photons are unpolarized, and where both are polarized.
 Another source of azimuthal modulations arises from soft photon radiation beyond LO.
 The required QED resummation has been developed in Refs.~\cite{Hatta:2021jcd, Shao:2022stc, Shao:2023zge}.
 A detailed implementation of these high order corrections is left for future work.